-Members of the Academic Performance and Accountability Committee are selected from the Value Schools board.
-The committee works with senior staff and school leadership to monitor academic performance at Central City Value High School, considering what performance elements should be measured, how they should be measured, the timing of measurement, and how results should be reported.
-For each meeting, the principal gives the committee dashboard metrics assessing progress toward schoolwide and subgroup goals included in Central City Value's LCAP, and with any other significant internal metrics.
+The Academic Performance and Accountability Committee works with senior staff and Value Schools leadership to monitor academic performance at University Prep Value High School, considering what performance elements should be measured, how they should be measured, the timing of measurement, and how results should be reported.
+For each meeting, the principal gives the committee dashboard metrics assessing progress toward schoolwide and subgroup goals included in University Prep Value's Local Control and Accountability Plan (LCAP), as well as any other significant internal metrics.
 From time to time, the committee also examines broader issues of educational importance and how Value Schools can increase academic achievement.
+Committee membership is determined by a majority vote of directors then in office, and typically includes board members and others with particular expertise in educational measurement and programming, such as former school administrators.
 The committee regularly reports its findings to the Value Schools Board of Directors to help the board fulfill its responsibility to ensure a successful educational program.